pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/6_docker.md

 #### Persistent data

-All default configuration and data (`/root/.config` on the container) is saved in an unnamed volume.
+All default configuration and data (`/var/cells` on the container) is saved in an unnamed volume.

 If you want to use named volumes, here is an overview of the important files :

-- `/root/.config/pydio/cells/pydio.json` : main configuration file
+* `/var/cells/pydio.json`: main configuration file
-- `/root/.config/pydio/cells/data` : data
+* `/var/cells/data`: data
-- `/root/.config/pydio/cells/logs` : logs
+* `/var/cells/logs`: logs
-- `/root/.config/pydio/cells/services` : services information
+* `/var/cells/certs`: certificate management
-- `/root/.config/pydio/cells/static` : static frontend files
+* `/var/cells/services`: services information

 Note: If you [add new datasources](https://pydio.com/fr/docs/cells/v1/managing-datasources) and want to persist the data, ensure that their location is also mounted in a volume.

 #### Environment variable

-- `CELLS_NO_TLS`: uses tls or not (default to 0 => uses tls)
+* `CELLS_NO_TLS`: uses tls or not (default to 0 => uses tls)
-- `CELLS_BIND` : address where the application http server is bound to.
+* `CELLS_BIND` : address where the application http server is bound to.
 It MUST contain a server name and a port.
-- `CELLS_EXTERNAL` : url the end user will use to connect to the application.
+* `CELLS_EXTERNAL` : url the end user will use to connect to the application.

 Let's say:

-- You have a server with an internet facing IP and a corresponding DNS A entry that points toward `files.example.com`
+* You have a server with an internet facing IP and a corresponding DNS A entry that points toward `files.example.com`
-- You want to run the application in self signed mode on port 8080 (remember the default value of CELLS_NO_TLS is disabled)
+* You want to run the application in self signed mode on port 8080 (remember the default value of CELLS_NO_TLS is disabled)

 ### Example setup with docker compose